videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 }
 ```

-With This the player is all setup to play the HLS.
+With this, the player is setup to play the HLS.

 ## API Reference

-The API references for all the methods utilised in this guide are provided below.
+The API references for all the methods utilized in this guide are provided below.

 - [onHlsStateChanged](/react/api/sdk-reference/use-meeting/events#onhlsstatechanged)